 Groups and Co-ops

-The Classical homeschooling style makes excellent use of groups and co-ops, especially since some curriculum choices are very co-op based.
-Choosing to position yourself with a likeminded group of homeschoolers can be an excellent way to share resources, outings, successes, and failures, knowing that others are going through the same thing.
+The Classical homeschooling style makes excellent use of homeschool support groups and homeschool co-ops, especially since some curriculum choices are very co-op-based.
+Choosing to position yourself with a like-minded group of homeschoolers can be an excellent way to share resources, outings, successes, and failures, knowing that others are going through the same thing.
+Additionally, most homeschool co-ops or support groups are free or very inexpensive for enrollment.
 It also helps with socialization opportunities, which can sometimes be an issue for those with a lack of outlets for such things.